Department of Psychology Graduate Programs

 The Ed.S. in School Psychology prepares students to deliver psychological services in diverse educational settings.
 These services include individual child evaluations, program evaluation, problem – solving consultation, and academic, behavioral and counseling interventions.)

-In addition to the minimum GPA and GRE requirements, applicants to the Clinical and School Psychology programs should have course work in either abnormal or personality psychology.
-Applicants to these programs should also submit an affidavit affirming that they have never been convicted or charged with a felony crime.
-A criminal background check, TB test, and physical exam will be required of successful applicants during the first semester of graduate study at the applicant's expense.
+Applicants will also submit an affidavit affirming that they have never been convicted or charged with a felony crime.
+A criminal background check will be required of successful applicants who have an assistantship.
+It will be completed during the first semester of graduate study at the applicant's expense.

 Please note that there are additional requirements for international students.